-How fast can Voyado deliver our emails?
+How fast can Engage deliver our emails?
 This is a very common question.
-But if we are allowed to be a bit plucky and put on our smarty pants, the question should rather be “How good is Voyado at managing the correct sending rate to each ISP*?”
-Confused?
-Don't be, this guide will explain it all.
+However, the question should rather be “How good is Engage at managing the correct sending rate to each ISP*?”
+This article will explain it all.

 Good recipient activity and good list quality = better mailbox placement and faster delivery